 Drop-in hours are good if you have questions about an assignment but haven’t started writing yet.
 They are also good for short assignments (1 to 3 pages) and for questions about citation.

 Can someone at CTL Writing Support edit my work?

 Writing tutors focus on teaching you the skills you need to become a better writer.
 We can teach you to edit your own work, but we will not edit it for you.

-The face-to-face contact involved in writing tutorials is very important.
+The face-to-face (in-person and online) contact involved in writing tutorials is very important.
 You take the time to bring your work in and we take the time to sit down with you, read what you’ve written, and give you feedback on it.
 Our focus is on helping you to become a better writer, not on editing or correcting student work.
 It is the process that we engage in with you that helps you to understand how to improve your writing and become a better writer.

 I know I have grammar errors in my writing but I don't know how to correct them.
 Can someone help me recognize my mistakes and teach me to fix them so that I don't make the same errors again and again?

 Absolutely!
 Bring in a piece of writing and we will help you identify your errors and teach you to recognize and correct them.
 Remember that learning to write correctly takes time and dedication.
 We will focus on only one or two errors per appointment, so depending on the number of errors you may need more than one appointment.
 You will also need to work on your writing skills between appointments.

 Does CTL Writing Support look at resumes and cover letters?

 No: we focus on academic writing assignments.
 Academic Advising & Career Centre has specialized counselors and trained peers who will review your resume and cover letter.
 Go to Room AC213 to sign up for an appointment or visit their website.
 You might also have a look at the excellent advice on writing resumes and cover letters.